Weedbusters

 What can I do to get rid of it?

 1. Rake and roll up (usually small spots only, to minimise initial spray).
 Best in drought period.
-Work towards centre.
+Work catchments from top to bottom and towards centre.
 Dispose of at a refuse transfer station, burn or bury.
-Usually spray follow up.
-Major disposal problem, dropped fragments can spread infestation.
+All fragments must be contained and removed from site as dropped fragments easily spread infestation.
+Usually spray follow up is required.

 What can I do to stop it coming back?